-I also had a knack of being enthusiastic and optimistic when I truly believed in something and this won me the support of many.
+I also had a knack for being enthusiastic and optimistic when I truly believed in something and this won me the support of many.

 Glass half full

 This often meant putting on a positive front while at the same time being horrified and anxious at the thoughts going through my own mind.
-It did also land me in disagreements with others at times, but experience had conditioned me to resist taking any of the same type of decisions that I had made in the past.
-I was now more confident in my own ability and would treat others opinions with scepticism unless they could show me how their views / actions had resulted in success for them.
+It did also land me in disagreements with others at times, but experience had conditioned me to resist taking any of the same types of decisions that I had made in the past.
+I was now more confident in my own ability and would treat others opinions with skepticism unless they could show me how their views/actions had resulted in success for them.